awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-adv-features-nested.md

 ```

 **Note**
-If the `attributesToProject()` method follows any other builder method that adds attributes that you want to project, the list of attributes names supplied to the `attributesToProject()` replaces all other attribute names\.
+If the `attributesToProject()` method follows any other builder method that adds attributes that you want to project, the list of attribute names supplied to the `attributesToProject()` replaces all other attribute names\.
 A scan performed with the `ScanEnhancedRequest` instance in the following snippet returns only hobby data\.

 ```